 The correct answer is ‘Wrong,” but that’s another matter for another day.

 For the sake of argument, let’s say your school chooses to move beyond fundraising, and makes the commitment to move forward with Development.
-That’s when you start to realize that you have to communicate with people (Marketing), and while you’re communicating why it’s important to support the school, you have to also communicate with parents of prospective students so they will enroll their children in the school.
-Then you have to try to retain those students currently enrolled (Retention), because they become alumni only if they graduate, and the alumni are the ones who have the potential of giving back your school through your Development efforts.
+That’s when you start to realize that you have to communicate with people (Marketing), and while you’re communicating why it’s important to support the school, you have to also communicate with parents of prospective students so they will enroll their children in the school (Enrollment).
+Then you have to try to retain those students currently enrolled (Retention), because they become alumni only if they graduate, and the alumni are the ones who have the potential of giving back your school (Development).

 And see how quickly you’ve gone from “just doing Development” to full-blown “Advancement”!

-And here’s the problem with that.
-So many school leaders see this as “a lot of work that’s going to cost a lot of money.”
+And here’s the problem with that: many school leaders see this as “a lot of work that’s going to cost a lot of money.”

 And while moving forward is good, it’s simply directional – linear, if you will – which is why it’s aligned with linear thinking.